Avalanche Education – AAIRE Level 1 Avy Certification Class at Tahoe Mountain Sports

-Backcountry participation is the number one winter sport on the rise and throughout the Sierra and in the Tahoe region in particular we are seeing more and more winter sports enthusiasts leaving the resort scenes behind to seek fresh tracks.
+Backcountry skiing and snowboarding is on the rise and throughout the Sierra especially in the Tahoe region.
+We are seeing more and more winter sports enthusiasts leaving the resort boundary in seek of fresh tracks.
 Unfortunately the increase in backcountry use comes with a steady rise in avalanche fatalities.

 “Getting educated is the most important thing you can do to be a successful backcountry skier or rider,” advises Steve Reynaud, owner of Tahoe Mountain School, the company that teaches avalanche courses at Tahoe Mountain Sports.
-Reynaud has been teaching avalanche courses since 1999, and students who take his courses learn how to read the snow both in the classroom as out in the field.
+Reynaud has been teaching avalanche courses since 1999, and students who take courses from Tahoe Mountain School learn how to read the snow both in the classroom as out in the field.
 About 60% of the class takes place outside.

 The class will cover the conditions that cause avalanches, including the three things that need to be present for an avalanche to occur, how layers of weaker snowpack beneath the surface lead to avalanches, the ways in which weather, temperature and wind impact avalanche conditions, and more.
 There are a ton of factors that cause avalanches, and while it’s hard to say exactly when they will be triggered, experts have gotten pretty good at predicting the likelihood of one occurring.